 While that all may sound like something for crazy obsessive people, re-evaluating your luggage can save time, money and back pain.
-Be ruthless with your packing and you'll be laughing as you're first on the plane, first out of the airport and first to the top of the mountain.
+Be ruthless with your packing!
+Minimal baggage means you're first on the plane, first out of the airport and first to the top of the mountain.

 10. Look for Red Eyes

 As we established earlier, the more demand for a flight, the higher the price.
-This means that all the popular flights will be more expensive — Friday nights for people going away after work, Sunday night for people returning before work on Monday morning, School Holidays for obvious reasons.
+This means that all the popular flights will be more expensive:

 Avoid these flights.
 In fact, go the complete opposite.
 Flying at 4am may sound horrendous, but I guarantee it'll be much cheaper.
 Flying at 4am Tuesday to Thursday will be even cheaper.
 The airlines want to fill these Red Eye flights, so a little discomfort at the start can mean more money left over for travel spending.

-Research your destination first, but flying out of season will usually bring big savings.
+Research your destination first, but avoiding peak season will mean lower ticket prices.
 It can also lead to a better experience as you'll miss the tourists and thus meet more locals.
-If you have to travel in the high season, you can still reduce your ticket price by using the strategies above.
+If you have to travel in the peak season, you can still reduce your ticket price by using the strategies above.

-This all may seem like a lot of work, but it can literally be the difference between only affording one flight per year or four or five.
+It may seem like a lot of work, but it can mean the difference between affording one flight per year or four or five.

 Bonus Tips: Always choose the cheapest ticket price